Cellebrite: United States

 In April 2011, the Michigan chapter of the American Civil Liberties Union questioned whether Michigan State Police (MSP) troopers were using Cellebrite UFEDs to conduct unlawful searches of citizens' cell phones.
-Following its refusal to grant the ACLU of Michigan's 2008 Freedom of Information Act request unless the organization paid $544,000 to retrieve the reports, MSP issued a statement claiming that it honored the Fourth Amendment in searching mobile devices.
+MSP refused to grant the ACLU of Michigan's 2008 Freedom of Information Act request unless the organization paid $544,000 to retrieve the reports.
+MSP issued a statement claiming that it honored the Fourth Amendment while searching mobile devices.

-In March 2016, it was reported that Cellebrite offered to unlock an iPhone involved in the FBI–Apple encryption dispute.
-Later, after the FBI announced it had successfully accessed the iPhone thanks to a third party, a press report claimed Cellebrite had assisted with unlocking the device, which an FBI source denied.
+In March 2016, it was reported that Cellebrite offered to unlock an iPhone involved in the Apple-FBI encryption dispute.
+Later, after the FBI announced that it had successfully accessed the iPhone thanks to a third party, a press report claimed Cellebrite had assisted in unlocking the device, which an FBI source denied.

 In 2017, Cellebrite entered into a contract with U.S. Immigration and Customs Enforcement (ICE) for $2.2 million.
 On June 24, 2019, another contract was signed with ICE for between $30 and $35 million.
-The 2019 contract was for "universal forensic extraction devices (UFED), accessories licenses, training and support services" for one year, with an option to extend for up to five years.
+The 2019 contract was for "universal forensic extraction devices (UFED), accessories licenses, training and support services" for a year, with an option to extend for up to five years.
+In 2025, a new contract for $11 million was signed.

-In July 2024, the FBI gained access to the phone of Thomas Matthew Crooks, the man who tried to assassinate erstwhile presidential candidate Donald Trump, using unreleased technology from Cellebrite.
+In July 2024, the FBI gained access to the phone of Thomas Crooks, the man who tried to assassinate presidential candidate Donald Trump, using unreleased technology from Cellebrite.
 After initial attempts with existing Cellebrite software failed, the FBI received newer still-in-development software from them, which enabled them to unlock the phone.

+Relationship with ICE

+In September 2025, the Department of Homeland Security renewed an $11 million contract with Cellebrite for software which can unlock phones and take complete images of all data on the phone including apps, location, history, photos, notes, call records, text messages, WhatsApp messages, and encrypted messaging app data including Signal.
+The app has primarily been used by Immigration and Customs Enforcement agents, but has also been used by Customs and Border Protection, Secret Service, and Transportation Security Administration agents.

 Security breaches

-On 12 January 2017, it was reported that an unknown hacker had acquired 900 GB worth of confidential data from Cellebrite's external servers.
-The data dump includes alleged usernames and passwords for logging into Cellebrite databases connected to the company's my.cellebrite domain, and also contains what appear to be evidence files from seized mobile phones and logs from Cellebrite devices.
-The dumped data suggested Cellebrite sold its data extraction products to countries such as Turkey, the United Arab Emirates and Russia.
+On January 12, 2017, it was reported that an unknown hacker had acquired 900 GB worth of confidential data from Cellebrite's external servers.
+The data dump includes alleged usernames and passwords for logging into Cellebrite databases connected to the company's my.cellebrite domain, and contains what appear to be evidence files from seized mobile phones and logs from Cellebrite devices.
+The data suggested Cellebrite sold its data extraction products to countries including Turkey, the United Arab Emirates, and Russia.